Anderson localisation in spatially structured random graphs: Random graphs with spatial structure

-The ExpRRG model is defined via \eq{ P_{t,r}(t_{xy}) = e^{-(r_{xy}-1)/\xi} \delta(t_{xy}-t)\,. } In this case, the hopping amplitude decays exponentially with the distance between the sites but there is no randomness in them -- the hopping amplitude between any two pair of nodes at distance $r$ from each other is given by $te^{-(r-1)/\xi}$.
+\eq{ P_{t,r}(t_{xy}) = \delta(t_{xy}-t e^{-(r_{xy}-1)/\xi})\,. } In this case, the hopping amplitude decays exponentially with the distance between the sites but there is no randomness in them -- the hopping amplitude between any two pair of nodes at distance $r$ from each other is given by $te^{-(r-1)/\xi}$.
 The exponential decay of the hopping amplitude with the distance motivates the nomenclature ExpRRG.
 The model therefore has two parameters, $\xi$ and $W/t$, the localisation phase diagram over which will be studied in Sec.~\ref{sec:exprrg}.
 It is expected that the qualitative features of the phase diagram remain the same if $P_{t,r}$ is not a Dirac-delta function but a sufficiently fast decaying function away from the mean.
 Also note that, in the limit of $\xi\to0$, one recovers the conventionally studied RRG (with nearest neighbour hoppings).